esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 ### Step 5:

 Good!
-If you made it this far you are almost ready (are we ever ready?)
-Now to restore permissions for your important protected Drupal files and you should be ready to (hopefully) stay in the Drupal 9 realm for a few years!
+If you made it this far you are almost ready (are we ever ready?).
+Now to restore permissions for your important protected Drupal files, and  then you should be ready to (hopefully) stay in the Drupal 9 realm for a few years!

 ```Shell
 sudo chmod 755 drupal/web/sites/default